-Gazing the Sun with the naked eye is dangerous.
-Much more dangerous is watching the Sun through the instruments like binoculars or telescope without the filter!
+Gazing at the Sun with the naked eye is dangerous.
+Much more dangerous is watching the Sun through the instruments like binoculars or telescopes without a filter!
 It causes serious eye damage, which is a retina burn and blindness for the rest of your life.

 Basically, there are two types of solar filters: white light and hydrogen alpha (H-alpha).
 In this post, I will mention only white light filters.
 The white filters transmit the entire spectrum of visible light, which is next attenuated to a level making an observation safe.
 A filter designed for visual observation transmits only 0.001% of the solar light.

-The best and widely common used are Baader solar filters, that are both easy to buy and also easy to mount manually to your instrument.
+The best and most widely commonly used are Baader solar filters, which are both easy to buy and also easy to mount manually to your instrument.

 I managed the observation and photography of the Sun with its sharp edges.
 Basically, I took the pictures under 3 major cloud conditions:

 Comparing these 3 basic types of cloud I can point to the most convenient one.
 This is obviously the fog.

 Fog gives an observer a theoretically consistent layer, which should provide conditions safe enough to watch and capture the Sun without the filter.
 The fog attenuation depends on the distribution of particle sizes.
 Usually, fog particles are bigger, than light wavelengths, so the Mie scattering plays a key role.
 Fog is usually described in terms of visibility because reduced visibility is the characteristic feature of fog (Chen, 1975).
 For this purpose is good to know the wavelength dependence of the extinction coefficient in fog (and also haze), which is shown below (Pic.
 1).